 Description:This Bronze Cross was hand forged during the Middle Ages in the cradle of Christianity, the Byzantine Empire.
-This Reliquary 2 pieced cross, held actual relics of Saints or Martyrs... bits of bone, chips of stone, slivers of wood, or pinches of ash.
-One side of this cross depicts Jesus Christ and the other side is the Virgin Mary praying in the orans position.
+This Reliquary 2 pieced cross, held actual relics of Saints or Martyrs… bits of bone, chips of stone, slivers of wood, or pinches of ash.
+One side depicts Jesus Christ on the cross and the reverse side shows the Virgin Mary praying in the orans position.

 In AD 324, the first Christian Roman Emperor Constantine the Great transferred the Eastern Roman Empire capital to Byzantium, which became Constantinople, known as "New Rome".
 The Byzantine Empire became centered on the capital of Constantinople and was ruled by Emperors in direct succession to the ancient Roman Emperors.
 With the eventual decline of Rome, the Church of Constantinople became the richest and most influential center of the Christian world.